 Geocaching is an outdoor recreational activity where your tween has to locate hidden containers (geocaches) outdoors and share their experience online.
 It uses a Global Positioning System (GPS) receiver or mobile device.

-Your tweens have to be creative with what to hide in their geocache container and even where they hide it.
+Your tweens must be creative with what to hide in their geocache container and where they hide it.

 Kayaking is a great outdoor activity for your tween to undertake with their peers.
-In this sport, your tween and their friends do not focus on winning or losing but on challenging themselves each time they go on the water, all the while enjoying themselves.
+In this sport, your tween and their friends do not focus on winning or losing but on challenging themselves each time they go on the water while enjoying themselves.

-It’s a great bonding sport that not only gets your tween outdoors but also helps them build their upper body strength as they become more independent and responsible.
+It’s a great bonding sport that gets your tween outdoors and helps them build their upper body strength as they become more independent and responsible.

 OK, so you may have flat right refused to get the kids a dog, or it’s simply not practical with your living arrangements and lifestyle.
 But what about offering your neighbors a dog walking service?